ShreyashAdappanavar/EE6180-Project/README.md

 ## Mask Generation Scripts

 This repository provides scripts to generate binary masks for foreground and background images to be used as model inputs.
+These scripts need to be run once to generate the input images to the model.

 ### Requirements Before Running